 The School of Economics participates in the Research Option offered in conjunction with the Undergraduate Research Opportunities Program.
 The Research Option offers students the opportunity for a substantial, in-depth research experience.
-It offers students a taste for what long-term research can be like and provides extensive experience not found within a typical course setting.
+It offers students a taste of what long-term research can be like and provides an extensive experience not found within a typical course setting.
 One-on-one student and faculty mentoring is also a highlight of the experience.
 Students are strongly encouraged at the end of their experience to work with their faculty mentor to develop a journal publication or conference presentation on the research in addition to the actual thesis.

 - Courses should span at least two, preferably three terms